Excel FORECAST.ETS.STAT Function

 The FORECAST.ETS.STAT function returns a given statistical value related to time series forecasting.
 The statistic_type argument determines which statistic is returned by FORECAST.ETS.STAT.

 The FORECAST.ETS.STAT function is (optionally) used to output forecast statistics as part of the "Forecast sheet" feature in Excel.
-These are statistics relevant to the forecast created by the feature, which replies on the FORECAST.ETS function.
+These are statistics relevant to the forecast created by the feature, which relies on the FORECAST.ETS function.

 In the example shown above, the FORECAST.ETS.STAT function has been inserted manually to output all eight available forecast statistics based on the historical data and timeline shown.
 The statistic_type values come from column F.